Skip to main content

 Are CAHs eligible for the 340B program?

 The 340B program allows certain eligible healthcare facilities to purchase prescription and non-prescription medications at reduced cost.
 Critical Access Hospitals that meet the eligibility criteria are able to participate in the 340B program as a Covered Entity.
-A 2018 report from the Government Accountability Office indicated that 77% of all CAHs participated in the 340B program in 2016 and accounted for 45% of all hospitals participating in the program that year.
+Community Social Vulnerability and the 340B Drug Pricing Program: Evaluating Predictors of 340B Participation among Critical Access Hospital indicates that 85.3% of all CAHs participated in the 340B program in 2019.

-See RHIhub's Rural Pharmacy and Prescription Drugs topic guide for more information about the 340B program.
+See the Rural Pharmacy and Prescription Drugs topic guide for more information about the 340B program.

 What sources of capital funding exist for CAHs?